nelvadas/gcloud-containerbuilder-tutorials/README.md

-#Build the container image and push it to GCR
+# Build the container image and push it to GCR

 GCP offers various services to build and host containers apps including a private container registry GCR.
 In case you want to deploy a k8s cluster on GCP, it may be a good idea to have a local container registry in GCP infrastructure.
 In case you are relying on external registries, you can end up with a high latency when pulling images GCR store users images in a Google Storage Bucket.

 In to push images in GCR, you can either rely on various methods including
-* Pushing images using  Google Cloud container Builder
+* Pushing images in GCR with  Google Cloud container Builder
-* Pushing images using the traditionnal docker push command.
+* Pushing images into GCR using  docker push command.
+* Pusing images to GCR using Skopeo client

 In the following lines we will see how to push a basic docker images using both methods in GCR

 [Cloud Container Builder] (https://cloud.google.com/container-builder/docs/quickstart-docker)